VioletBuse/random-xkcd/README.md

 ## TODO

-The webpage feels slow to use, even though testing it shows consistent sub 200-millisecond loads for the main page, and less when it is cached.
-I will probably spend some more time doing performance tuning.
+The webpage feels slow to use.
+I have some caching, so when reloading it's done in about 200 to 300 milliseconds, but without I have seen highs of 900ms when looking for a random comic.